ShaunCayabyab/LikeArchive/README.md

 - [Handlebars.js](http://handlebarsjs.com/) => Javascript templating engine used to generate the list of liked posts

 ## UPDATES
+- `08/23/2016` => Added a feature to search for users and display their liked posts, if made public.
+Also added a display for text posts.
 - `08/21/2016` => Initial commit, yay!
 Application currently can only view a single blog's liked posts.
 Looking into implementing a feature to view liked posts within a certain month.